MBA Education Enhancement

 Ramping Up.
-As mentioned earlier, the UCI/UH program in Cuba will serve as a prototype for several other such courses to be offered annually at MSB.
-Based on the recent numbers of MBA graduates, the student capacity will support a total of perhaps ten such residential courses per year.
-Indeed, in the most recent academic year over half of our 300 MBA student cohorts (FTMBA, FEMBA, and EMBA) participated in international residential courses.
+The UCI/UH program in Cuba will serve as a prototype for several other such courses to be offered annually at the Merage School.
+Based on the recent numbers of MBA graduates, the student capacity will support a total of ten residential courses per year.
+In the most recent academic year, over half of our 300 part- and full-time MBA students participated in international residential courses.
 Countries and partner universities will be selected from among our prominent trading partners (e.g., Japan and Spain) and less developed countries around the world (Vietnam, India, Iran, or Tanzania).
 A one-week summer “business plan camp” for foreign MBA students would ultimately be conducted at UCI.

 Other business schools in the UC system and on the West Coast will be asked to join in an inter-campus MBA Peace Building network.
 The UCI Center for Global Leadership will be the administrative seat for further development of the funding for and administration of these programs.
 The UCI Olive Tree Initiative is an excellent model for sharing such educational technologies across universities.
 Finally, as the program gains national participation, that “greatly underutilized capacity for doing good” will add substantially to world economic development and global peace and prosperity.
-Indeed, such an MBA Peace Building program might be thought of as a new model for global economic development.
+An MBA Peace Building program might be thought of as a new model for global economic development.

 Note: We will be seeking financial support from private firms and foundations only.
 For example, American Airlines would make ideal donors.
 A limited number of Merage School students in other Masters programs (aside from MBAs) and graduate students in other schools such as law, bio/medicine, engineering, and international relations might participate as deemed practical.